Repeated mergers of black hole binaries: implications for GW190521: The Merger Chain Without Recoils

 Snowball starts as a 58.1 $\text{M}_{\odot}$ main sequence star.
 After $\sim 6.4$ Myr the star goes supernova and forms a 26 $\text{M}_{\odot}$ remnant BH, the second most massive BH produced through stellar evolution in the simulation.
 As this specific simulation does not include primordial stellar binaries, any BHB that emerges must form dynamically through strong interactions.
-Remarkably, throughout the simulation Snowball is involved in nine mergers; seven BHB mergers, and two involving a main sequence star.
+Remarkably, throughout the simulation Snowball is involved in nine mergers; seven BHB mergers, and two involving a main sequence star (when a star-BH merger occurs, \texttt{NBODY6} treats the merger as if the BH fully consumes the star, with no mass loss or merger recoil).
 All seven BH mergers occur within the cluster core.
-This is expected, as Snowball spends the majority of its lifetime near to the centre of the cluster ($r \lesssim 0.7 r_c $) due to mass segregation resulting from (partial) energy equipartition in star clusters over the two-body relaxation timescale (see \citealt{2013MNRAS.435.3272T}).
+This is expected, as Snowball spends $95\%$ of its lifetime at $r \lesssim 0.7 r_c $ due to mass segregation resulting from energy equipartition in star clusters over the two-body relaxation timescale (see \citealt{2013MNRAS.435.3272T}).
+Whilst in the core, Snowball tends to wander around the cluster centre, as has been shown previously of IMBHs within GCs \citep{2018MNRAS.475.1574D}.
+Figure \ref{fig:position} shows the position of Snowball as a function of its mass.
+The BH's typical displacement from the cluster centre appears to be independent of its mass.
+Snowball’s mass only changes by a factor of $\sim 4$, and the expected BH displacement depends on ${m_{BH}}^{0.44}$ (see equation 16 in \citet{2018MNRAS.475.1574D}).
 Snowball gains mass through each successive BH merger until it reaches its final mass of 97.8 $\text{M}_{\odot}$ as shown in Figure~\ref{fig:Snowball_mass}.
 All nine mergers occur within the first 6.5 Gyr.
 Note that all BHB mergers in this simulation occur within this single branch, \emph{i.e.} there are no BHB mergers outside of this merger chain.
 Hence all Snowball merger companions are first-generation BHs.
+This is partly due to heavier BHBs being dynamically favourable.
+Once Snowball becomes the most massive body in the cluster after approximately 230 Myrs, it dominates the dynamics of the core - suppressing the retention of other BHBs.